| ECMI Glossary of Water Related TermsA B C D

 typically performed in high purity water, pilot treatment facility performance

+evaluations, and pilot scale testing.
 Hydraulic conductivity is a term used to

 describe the ease with which water moves through soil or a saturated geologic